Explore Courses

 In this article, we will briefly look at what is Ethical Hacking to set the context for social engineering, various steps of ethical hacking and then take a deep dive into various techniques of social engineering.
 We will have a look at some recent data breaches where social engineering was used and finally some tips to safeguard your organization and yourself from social engineering attacks.

-What is ethical hacking?
+What is Ethical Hacking?

 Hacking is a word which raises eyebrows every time someone mentions it.
 A hacker is not a person with a hoodie, sitting in a dark room, with multiple screens in front of him.
 That is what we see in the movies, right?
-In real life, hacker is an individual with deep domain expertise of the domain he works in.
+In real life, a hacker is an individual with deep domain expertise of the domain he works in.
 So a cyber hacker is a person with deep domain expertise on computers and related infrastructure like networks, servers, etc.

 Hacking a cyber system would involve overcoming the security mechanisms deployed to protect the confidential data by exploiting various vulnerabilities present in the system or network and gaining unauthorized access to the confidential information.